AmilaWeerasinghe/angular-Ecommerce-application/README.md

  I've learned about the foundation of Angular: components and template syntax.
 I've also learned how the component class and template interact, and how components communicate with each other.Successfully completed

 3.Routing

+ Angular router enables you to show different components and data to the user based on where the user is in the application.
+The router enables navigation from one view to the next as users perform application tasks:

+ Steps
+   Generate component
+   Add router path in app.module.ts
+   Add router link
+   The routerLink defines how the user navigates to the route (or URL) declaratively in the component template.